A Comparative Study for the Nuclear Norms Minimization Methods: Abstract

 \section{Abstract}

-Nuclear norm minimization (NNM) tends to over-shrink the rank components and treats the different rank components equally, thus limits its capability and flexibility.
-Recent studies have shown that the weighted nuclear norm minimization (WNNM) is expected to be more accurate than NNM.
-However, it still lacks a plausible mathematical explanation why WNNM is more accurate than NNM.
-This paper analyzes the WNNM and NNM from the perspective of the group sparse representation (GSR).
-In particular, an adaptive dictionary for each group is designed to connect the rank minimization and GSR models.
-Then, we prove that the rank minimization model is equivalent to GSR model.
-Based on that conclusion, we show mathematically that WNNM is more accurate than NNM.
-To make the proposed model tractable and robust, the alternative direction multiplier method (ADMM) framework is developed to solve the proposed model.
-We exploit the proposed scheme to three low level vision tasks, including image deblurring, image inpainting and image compressive sensing (CS) recovery.
-Experimental results demonstrate that the proposed scheme outperforms many state-of-the-art methods in terms of both quantitative measures and visual perception quality.
+The nuclear norm minimization (NNM) is commonly used to approximate the matrix rank by shrinking all singular values equally.
+However, the singular values have clear physical meanings in many practical problems, and NNM may not be able to faithfully approximate the matrix rank.
+To alleviate the above-mentioned limitation of NNM, recent studies have suggested that the weighted nuclear norm minimization (WNNM) can achieve a better rank estimation than NNM, which heuristically set the weight being inverse to the singular values.
+However, it still lacks a rigorous explanation why WNNM is more effective than NMM in various applications.
+In this paper, we analyze NNM and WNNM from the perspective of group sparse representation (GSR).
+Concretely, an adaptive dictionary learning method is devised to connect the rank minimization and GSR models.
+Based on the proposed dictionary, we prove that NNM and WNNM are equivalent to $\ell_1$-norm minimization and the weighted $\ell_1$-norm minimization in GSR, respectively.
+Inspired by enhancing sparsity of the weighted $\ell_1$-norm minimization in comparison with $\ell_1$-norm minimization in sparse representation, we thus explain that WNNM is more effective than NMM.
+By integrating the image nonlocal self-similarity (NSS) prior with the WNNM model, we then apply it to solve the image denoising problem.
+Experimental results demonstrate that WNNM is more effective than NNM and outperforms several state-of-the-art methods in both objective and perceptual quality.